 REPEAT PRESCRIPTIONS - please order prescriptions by phone; emis access online or use the big post-box on the surgery gates at Lochwinnoch or postbox at main door in Beith.

-FIT NOTES - all patients in a high risk group will receive a shielding letter from central government this week which can be used as evidence for employers to show that you cannot work outside the home.
+FIT NOTES - all patients in a high risk group will receive a shielding letter from central government which can be used as evidence for employers to show that you cannot work outside the home.
 YOU DO NOT NEED TO GET A SEPARATE NOTE FROM YOUR GP.
 Further information is available on the NHS Inform website.

 Patients with concerns about symptoms are advised to dial 111 if they need help.

 Patients with coronavirus (COVID-19) symptoms are now asked to dial NHS 24 on 111, day or night, if their symptoms worsen or do not improve after seven days.